 Halloween in the Park, Oct.
 9

 Visit Old Mulkey Meetinghouse for this annual Halloween party!
 Children through age 10 will enjoy the costume parade, as well as the Halloween-themed games and activities.
 Carve or decorate a jack-o'-lantern at home and bring it for the contests.
 Prizes will be awarded.
 Admission is $5 per person, which includes a hot dog dinner.
 Registration by Oct.
 7 is required.
 Due to the nature of this event, adults must be registered with a child for admission.
 Call 270-487-8481.

 Pennyrile Forest State Resort Park is hosting a Halloween extravaganza on Oct.
 23-25.
 The park is offering Halloween arts and crafts on Friday evening.
 There will be more fun Halloween programs on Saturday, including contests for best-decorated campsite, best costume (children and adults) and best jack-o'-lantern.
 The weekend wraps up on Saturday night with storytelling.
 Call 800-325-1711.

 White Hall State Historic Site

-For years White Hall State Historic Site has had a reputation for being haunted.
-Now thrill-seekers can visit the historic home and experience the spirits of the past.
-“Ghosts" will come out of the darkness to tell the incredible stories of the Clay family.
-Afterwards guests are treated to hot apple cider and cookies.
-This tour is an alternative to the typical haunted house.
-It is a theatrical history lesson and is very family friendly.
+White Hall State Historic Site offers an alternative to the typical haunted house.
+"Ghosts" will come out of the darkness to tell the incredible stories of the Clay family, but in a theatrical history lesson tour that is very family-friendly.
+Afterwards, guests are treated to hot apple cider and cookies.
 Tickets are $10 per person and are by reservation only.
 Tours run from 7-9:30 p.m.
 Call the park at 859-623-9178.